Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 const eppoClient = EppoSdk.getInstance();
 const variation = eppoClient.getStringAssignment(
+  "<FLAG-KEY>",
   "<SUBJECT-KEY>",
-  "<FLAG-KEY>",
+  <SUBJECT-ATTRIBUTES>, // Metadata used for targeting
   "<DEFAULT-VALUE>",
-  {
-    // Optional map of subject metadata for targeting.
-  }
 );
 ```
 The `getStringAssignment` function takes three required and one optional input to assign a variation:

-- `subjectKey` - The entity ID that is being experimented on, typically represented by a uuid.
 - `flagKey` - This key is available on the detail page for both flags and experiments.
 Can also be an experiment key.
+- `subjectKey` - The entity ID that is being experimented on, typically represented by a uuid.
+- `subjectAttributes` - A map of metadata about the subject used for targeting.
+If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.
+If no attributes are needed, pass in an empty object.
 - `defaultValue` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
 Its type must match the `get<Type>Assignment` call.
-- `subjectAttributes` - An optional map of metadata about the subject used for targeting.
-If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.

 ### Example